Microsoft Teams update eliminates a major productivity killer

-Microsoft is working on an update for collaboration platform Teams that should eliminate unwanted distractions, by shielding users from pranksters and scammers more effectively.
+Microsoft is working on an update for collaboration platform Teams that aims to minimize unwanted distractions by shielding users from pranksters and scammers.

 As per a new entry in the company’s product roadmap, Microsoft Teams users will soon receive an alert in the event they receive a call from a suspicious number.